bhj/KaraokeEternal/docs/content/docs/index.md

 - [David Zukowski](https://zuko.me){{% icon-external %}}: react-redux-starter-kit, which this project began as a fork of (all contributors up until it was detached to its own project are listed on the Contributors page)
 - [Luke Tucker](https://github.com/ltucker/){{% icon-external %}}: the original JavaScript CD+Graphics implementation
-- Stuart Albert: the name, originally a reference to Duke Nukem Forever, given the development time and almost vaporware status
 - B&W mic icon by [Freepik](https://www.freepik.com/){{% icon-external %}} from [flaticon.com](https://www.flaticon.com/){{% icon-external %}}